lowRISC/opentitan/doc/getting_started/setup_fpga.md

 ### Troubleshooting

-If the firmware load fails with a message like `Error transferring frame: 0x00000000`, try pressing the "USB RST" button before loading the bitstream.
+If the firmware load fails, try pressing the "USB RST" button before loading the bitstream.

 ## Connect with OpenOCD and debug